DIY Design works… until it doesn’t.

-I'd put my money on it: Nobody outgrows their DIY brand faster than a high-caliber coach.
+I'd put my money on it: Nobody outgrows their DIY brand faster than a high-caliber coach or consultant.

-This is one of the biggest mistakes we've seen coaches run into.
-And, it is a problem because you can feel it and your potential clients can feel it, too:
+This is one of the biggest mistakes we've seen them run into.
+And, if this is you, it is a problem because you can feel it and your potential clients can feel it, too:

 - For you:

-As a high-caliber coach, you have impeccable awareness.
+As a high-caliber coach/consultant, you have impeccable awareness.
 This isn't flattery, it's fact.
-You're a high-caliber coach because of your ability to sense, to reflect and communicate, and facilitate lasting change.
+You're high-caliber because of your ability to sense, to reflect and communicate, and facilitate lasting change.
 This also means you have a keen awareness of the value you bring your clients.
 And, with that It's simply very easy for a DIY brand to fall short of this value.
+Like buttah.

 - For your potential clients:

 Just as you have impeccable awareness, they have an impeccable radar, too.
-The people you became a coach to help can't help but question your professionalism and capability to truly help them.
-They internally ask, "If you haven't invested in your coaching brand... why should I?"
+The people you became a coach/consultant to help can't help but question your professionalism and capability to truly guide them.
+They internally ask, "If you haven't invested in your brand... why should I?"
 Stings, doesn't it?

 Two good tests to see if you've outgrown your DIY brand:

-- Your brand feels uncomfortable, dated, tired, or cheesy compared to the level of coaching you bring to the table.
+- Your brand feels uncomfortable, dated, tired, cheesy, or snore-worthy compared to the level of expertise you bring to the table.

 - You're embarrassed to send people to your site or to your socials— it's a "you-wish-your-mom-could-drop-you-off-around-the-corner" kind of brand.
-This is a sure-fire way to know your brand isn't what it should be.
+This is a sure-fire way to know your brand isn't what it could be.

 2. Your Brand is Professional...
 But Generic.

-The second most common mistake we find coaches making is that their brand feels totally generic.
+The second most common mistake we find coaches and consultants making is that their brand feels totally generic.

 Your brand is too generic if:

-You could replace your photo with any other coach's photo, and your website still "makes sense."
+You could replace your photo with any other professional's photo, and your website still "makes sense."

-Your clients' progress is too important for professionally generic brand.
+Your clients' progress is too important for a professionally generic brand.